mariahcoleno/ImageAnnotationToolV2/image_annotation/README.md

      - Use your own .jpg files (e.g., from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle’s “Cats vs Dogs”).
      - To find your path:
        - In Finder: Right-click a file, hold the Option key, select "Copy [filename] as Pathname” where [filename] is the name of your file.
-       - In Terminal: Use 'pwd' from your image directory (e.g., /Users/yourusername/Downloads/).
+       - In Terminal:
+         - Navigate to your image directory: `cd ~/Downloads/` # Adjust path as needed
+         - Run pwd to get the path (e.g., /Users/yourusername/Downloads/)
+         - Go back to the image_annotation directory: `cd ~/ImageAnnotationToolV2/image_annotation/` (adjust if cloned elsewhere).

 #### Option 2: Local Setup (Existing Repo)
 1. Navigate to your local repository: `cd ~/Documents/AnnotationProject/` # Adjust path as needed